ohmtech-rdi/eurorack-blocks/documentation/starter-kit/demos.md

 To test this module, we will use the Eurorack-blocks environment as shown in the next chapter.
 Depending on what language you use, C++, Max, we have a project specificly made for it.

+It is time now to install the Eurorack-blocks environment on your computer!